 I'm back doing all the things I want to (golf, DIY, gardening etc) and leave tomorrow for our annual walking holiday in the Lake District... the difference is that this year I'll be at the front of the group again and pain free.
 Thanks again.”

-”I first met Mr Pearce at a Q and A evening at a local hospital and was pleasantly surprised to find a Consultant who was sympathetic to my personal needs, and concise and helpful in his explanations regarding my pending knee replacement surgery.
+”I first met Professor Pearce at a Q and A evening at a local hospital and was pleasantly surprised to find a Consultant who was sympathetic to my personal needs, and concise and helpful in his explanations regarding my pending knee replacement surgery.
 He continued his support during my stay at the General Hospital.
-(Mr Pearce also went above and beyond what is required when he spent the majority of a Saturday morning trying to organise an ambulance transfer.)
+(Professor Pearce also went above and beyond what is required when he spent the majority of a Saturday morning trying to organise an ambulance transfer.)

 “At 85 after four hip operations, I hoped that, though arthritic and slow moving, I had done with surgeons, operations and hospitals.
 However, by the end of 2012 it was clear that my right hip, then some 15 years old, was worn out.